Tapioca-DAO/tapioca-yieldbox-strategies/docs/contracts/NativeTokenFactory.md

 The `owner` can mint tokens.
 If a fixed supply is needed, the `owner` should mint the totalSupply and renounce ownership.

+*For security reasons, operators are not allowed to mint.
+Only the actual owner can do this.
+Of course the owner can be a contract.*

 #### Parameters